bitmark-inc/docs/pages/bitmark-references/bitmark-sdk/action.md

 # Actions

-The Bitmark Property System focuses on digital assets that can be registered, issues, or transferred.
+The Bitmark Property System focuses on digital assets that can be registered, issued, or transferred.

 ## Registering an asset

 The first step in creating a digital property is registering an asset, which can be any digital object including files, applications, code, or data.

-Each asset can be described by a name and metadata (both optional) and must be uniquely identified by its fingerprint.
+Each asset can be described by a name and by metadata (both optional) and must be uniquely identified by its fingerprint.
 If an asset record with the same fingerprint value already exists in the blockchain, the new asset record is rejected from incorporation in the blockchain.

 An asset record won't be added to the blockchain without an accompanying bitmark issuances (see the next section for more info).
 Such an "orphaned" asset records will vanish after three days.